deepgorthi/cfn-aws-ecs-elk/README.md

 *Working with immutable infrastructure to replace defective componenets of this architecture.*

-After adding DockerFile and elasticsearch.yml configuration files, run the aws-ecr-bake-and-push.sh file to push a new docker image into the private docker repo.
+After adding DockerFile and elasticsearch.yml configuration files, run the aws-ecr-bake-and-push.sh file to push a new docker image into the private docker repo on AWS ECR.
 ```
-./aws-ecr-bake-and-push.sh elasticsearch
+./elk-stack-aws-ecr-bake-and-push.sh elasticsearch
 ```

 After we have the customized docker image with elasticsearch on ECR, we need to create a cluster in ECS with 3 EC2 instances.